Pandora-Project/Survey-app-for-uni/README.md

 # Survey-app-for-uni

-Survey app that doesnt allow user to fill same survey twice.
-Includes random questions, yes or no answers and form questions.
-Built using Strapi framework and React.
+Survey app that doesnt allow user to fill same survey twice.Is scalable, survey is responsive.
+Built using SurveyJS library, React for frontend and NodeJs for backend.

 # Installation guide